 Open Maintenance – Docker & CentOS 7

-It seems docker and containers are becoming the new default standard for simple, rapid and consistent deployment.
-I was asked to deploy out open maintenance recently at work and decided to look into the simplest options to deploy it out.
-I reviewed the open maintenance website and didn’t see any ready made ova images or a simple up to date guide on getting it up and running quickly which lead me to google.
-I first tried openmaint vm as a search term which lead me to only one result which seemed creditable bitnami which has yet to create an ova or deployment package for it.
-I then decided to see if someone put together a docker container for it which they did link here.
-I then decided to see if VMWare can run containers directly, it can but we run 5.5 internally which doesn’t support that feature.
-I then decided to setup a CentOS box to run the Docker container in our ESXI environment that way.
+Docker and containers are becoming the default standard for simple, rapid, and consistent deployment.
+I was asked to deploy open maintenance recently at work and decided to look into the most straightforward deployment options.
+I reviewed the open maintenance website and didn’t see any ready-made Ova images or a simple, up-to-date guide on quickly getting it up and running, which led me to Google.
+I first tried Open Maintenance VM as a search term, which led me to only one result, which seemed creditable bitnami, which has yet to create an OVA or deployment package for it.
+I then decided to see if someone put together a docker container for it, which they did link here.
+I then decided to see if VMWare can run containers directly, it can, but we run 5.5 internally, which doesn’t support that feature.
+I then decided to set up a CentOS box to run the Docker container in our ESXI environment that way.

 To get Docker installed on CentOS7 is extremely easy run the following commands: